adinabo/flower-shop/readme.md

 3. Initialize a Git Repository: If not already done, initialize a Git repository and commit all changes.
 4. Create a New Heroku App: Use the Heroku dashboard or CLI to create a new app.
 5. Connect the App to Heroku: Connect the Heroku app to the GitHub repository or push directly from the command line.
-6. Configure Environment Variables: Set up the necessary environment variables in the Heroku dashboard under the "Settings" tab.
+6. Configure Environment Variables: Set up the necessary environment variables in the Heroku dashboard.
 7. Deploy the Application: Deploy the app either via GitHub integration or manually by pushing to Heroku using the git push heroku main command.
 8. Monitor and Debug: Use the Heroku logs to monitor the app’s performance and debug any issues that may arise.

 ## Customer User Stories

-1. As a customer,I want to browse the available flower arrangements, so that I can select a bouquet that suits my needs.
+1. As a customer, I want to browse the available flower arrangements, so that I can select a bouquet that suits my needs.

-2. As a customer,I want to search for flowers by category, color, or occasion, sSo that I can quickly find the most suitable options.
+2. As a customer,I want to search for flowers by category, color, or occasion, so that I can quickly find the most suitable options.
 3. As a customer, I want to see detailed information about each flower arrangement (e.g., size, type, and price), so that I can make an informed purchase.
 4. As a customer, I want to customize my bouquet with specific flowers or a personal message, so that I can make the gift more meaningful.
 5. As a customer, I want to add items to my shopping cart and review my selections, so that I can easily manage my order before checkout.
 6. As a customer, I want to securely enter my payment and delivery details, So that I can complete my purchase without any concerns.

-7. As a customer, I want to track my order history, so that I know which orders I've places.
+7. As a customer, I want to track my order history, so that I know which orders I've placed.
 8. As a visitor, I want to explore the website without creating an account, so that I can decide if I want to make a purchase.
 9. As a user, I want to create an account and log in securely, so that I can save my personal details and order history.

-10. As a usr, I want the app to be mobile-friendly and responsive, so that I can easily shop on my phone or tablet.
+10. As a user, I want the app to be mobile-friendly and responsive, so that I can easily shop on my phone or tablet.
 11. I want the website to load quickly and run smoothly, so that I have a pleasant browsing experience.

 ### Bugs

+- The initial loading time seems slightly longer than expected, particularly for the home page.
+This could be due to the number of large images and resources being loaded, even though images have been resized.

+- Inconsistent Hero Button Placement: The "Shop Now" button in the hero section displays inconsistent positioning on smaller screens.
+While this does not significantly impact functionality, it affects visual consistency.
+Addressing this alignment issue is planned for future updates.

+- Register and Login Page Styling: The styling on the register and login pages could be enhanced for a more polished and cohesive design.

+- The "Add to Bag" toast notification would benefit from an exit button or a reduced display time to improve user experience.
+Adjustments to this feature are planned for future iterations.

+- A scrollable section appears on the shopping bag page, negatively impacting the user experience.
+This issue will be addressed in future updates to ensure seamless navigation and usability.

 ## Challenges encountered

-Once challenging milestone in my project was setting up the AWS bucket for statics.
-The issue here was mainly with the products as it took me a while to notice that when uploading a product using admin, it was changing the actual name of the file, making it different than what I had in the bucket.
-So with every product uploaded, I would have one name in admin, then one name in my bucket, both different than what I've uploaded.
-I have't found the cause, but I've manually changed that to make sure my product image is displaying correctly.
+A significant challenge in my project was configuring the AWS bucket for static files.
+The main issue involved product images; when uploading through the admin panel, the file names would automatically change, causing a mismatch between the admin panel and the bucket.
+It also took quite some time for my statics to show in the bucket, which made me think initially that there might be an issue with my bucket configuration.

+Another issue was with the credit card field on the checkout page.
+An iframe blocked the form submission, initially leading me to suspect a problem with Stripe.
+After running tests on Stripe’s functionality, I identified the issue as the iframe overlay obstructing the submission button.

+Additionally, I encountered difficulties with the order of configurations in settings.py.
+It took time to realize that the sequence of settings impacted the app’s behavior rather than an issue with the code itself.

 ## Automated Tests